Your rain gear is still intact. So why are you getting wet?

 It All Comes Down to How You Take Care of Your Gear

 In reality, there’s no surefire way to ensure your waterproof rain gear remains waterproof forever.
-But if you understand the basics of your gear and know how to care for it properly, you can improve its effectiveness and lengthen its lifespan.
+But if you understand the basics of your gear and know how to care for it properly, you can improve its effectiveness, lengthen its lifespan, and prevent ‘wet out‘.

 So how about you?
 Do you have any favorite rain gear that has served you for a very long time?
 Tell us how you take care of it in the comments below.